cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 > Code 7—Credit application incomplete

 > Code 9—Length of residence; Temporary residence; and Other reasons specified on the adverse action notice.

 2. **Reason for Denial Conditional Free Form Text Field for Code 9.** If Code 9 is selected in any Reason for Denial field, enter the specific other reason(s) for denial not listed above.
 The maximum number of characters for this field is 255 characters, including spaces.
 If 9 is not entered, leave this field blank.

 #### (2-73 to 2-74)[Paragraph 4(a)(17)—Total Loan Costs or Total Points and Fees](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-17).

-Enter either Total Loan Costs or Total Points and Fees or indicate that neither reporting requirement applies by entering "NA" for both.
+Enter either Total Loan Costs or Total Points and Fees or indicate that neither reporting requirement applies by entering “NA” for both.

 [Paragraph 4(a)(17)(i)—Total Loan Costs](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-17-i).